sadielbartholomew/sadielbartholomew/cv/README.md

 # CV

-## My current CV, up-to-date as of October 2019.
+## My current CV, up-to-date as of March 2020.

 Note: